CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Preface/Readme.md

 I've tried to cover most of the API(s) and scenarios for creating a descent state machine.
 I've deliberately spent more space in coding examples than textual explanations with the hope that these will help you to understand things better.

-All code written here are compilable and works with most of the recebt C++ compilers including g++, Clang & Windowsn.
-I've also run and tested the code in Linux, Windows & MacOS.
+All code written here are compilable and works with most of the recent C++ compilers including g++, Clang & Windows.
+I've also tested the code by running the same in Linux, Windows & MacOS.